-Kirstie has been outspoken and candid about her own journey.
-She would like to see a world where there is no stigma associated with experiencing or seeking support for mental health challenges.
-She would like to see a world where prevention and early intervention of mental health challenges, reducing the need for and allowing the capacity to provide customised mental health response for those who require it most.
+I have been outspoken and candid about my own mental health journey.
+I would like to see a world where there is no stigma associated with experiencing or seeking support for mental health challenges.
+This world would prioritise prevention and early intervention of mental health challenges, reducing the need for and allowing the capacity to provide customised mental health response for those who require it most.

-A Path To Follow started in 2010, as a small volunteer initiative, and has organically grown over the years to be launched as a small business in late 2019.
-Her very first volunteer event was a celebration to thank her community for their support in her recovery from depression while raising awareness of what happens behind closed doors in relation to mental health.
+A Path To Follow started as a small volunteer initiative.
+It has organically grown over the years and I launched it as a small business in late 2019.
+My very first volunteer event was a celebration to thank my community for their support in my recovery from depression while raising awareness of what happens behind closed doors in relation to mental health.
 With the support of family and friends, $1000 was raised for SANE Australia.

-Since that event, Kirstie has focused her passion to positively impact youth mental health.
-This was borne from Kirstie’s personal desire to ensure her boys, and other young people like them, grow up as part of a community where professional and personal support is readily available and engagement with such support not stigmatised.
+Since our first event I have focused my passion to positively impact youth mental health.
+This was borne from my personal desire to ensure my boys, and other young people like them, grow up as part of a community where professional and personal support is readily available and engagement with such support not stigmatised.

 In 2014 I raised almost $10,000 through an art exhibition and auction for the Early in Life Mental Health Services (ELMHS) at Monash Health.
-ELMHS is a service where young people who are experiencing emotional, behavioural or mental ill health can receive service.
+ELMHS is a service where young people who are experiencing emotional, behavioural or mental ill health can receive help.
 Unfortunately, like most public health services, ELMHS remains chronically underfunded.
-The key fundraising activity was a ‘Heal thru Art’ art exhibition and auction supported by the donations of local artists.
-The donation provided necessary sensory equipment to support the recovery of young people.
+Our donation provided the necessary sensory equipment to support the recovery of young people.

-Kirstie was further impassioned when her middle son, at the age of 16 in 2017, lost two classmates to death by suicide within 12 months.
-He then experienced severe anxiety and depression and was hospitalised.
-Their experience of the mental health system, at all levels, left their son further traumatised.
-It set them on a battle they are, as a whole family, still finding challenging today.
+I was further impassioned by the journey our son went through.
+Our experience of the mental health system, at all levels, left our son further traumatised.
+It set us on a battle we are, as a whole family, still finding challenging today.